broadinstitute/cromshell/developer_docs/cromshell_package_releases.md

    `python3 -m pip install --upgrade pip twine build`

+2. Update the version tag and project name in pyproject.toml.
+If creating a release in `testPyPi` use project name `cromshell-draft-release`, if creating a release in `PyPi` use project name `cromshell`.

-2. In the root repository directory build cromshell
+3. In the root repository directory build cromshell.
+This will create a folder called `/dist` with tar files of the cromshell build.

    `python3 -m build`

-3. Update the version tag and project name in pyproject.toml.
-If creating a release in `testPyPi` use project name `cromshell-draft-release`, if creating a release in `PyPi` use project name `cromshell`.

 4. Publish build using twine.
-The [PYPI Token](https://pypi.org/help/#apitoken) is obtained from your pypi account, your account will need access permission to the cromwell project in pypi.
+The [PYPI Token](https://pypi.org/help/#apitoken) is obtained from your pypi account, your account will need access permission to the cromwell project in pypi (you will have different tokens for testpypi and pypi repos).

-   `python3 -m twine upload --username __token__ --password <test/PYPI_TOKEN> --repository pypi dist/*`
+   `python3 -m twine upload --username __token__ --password <PYPI_TOKEN> --repository <testpypi/pypi> dist/*`

 ### Pypi git action [Not Available]
 *Because this git yml is only initiated through `workflow dispatch`, the action will not be